 When Traveling Fast, The Work Suffers

-Even after 26 days on Koh Lanta, a long stay that we did over the holidays, I didn’t emerge from that time feeling rested, caught up on work, and ready to hit the road again.
+Even after 26 days on Koh Lanta, a long stay that I did over the holidays, I didn’t emerge from that time feeling rested, caught up on work, and ready to hit the road again.
 Quite the opposite, actually.

 Still, I wasn’t in as bad shape as freelance writer and travel blogger Lauren Juliff, who traveled nonstop for two months in New Zealand, a country notorious for its poor internet quality.
 “I survived work-wise but only just.
 My time online was spent frantically writing articles that weren’t particularly great.
 I pretty much ignored my site for two months.
 While I managed to get all my work done and see all I wanted, I nearly had a nervous breakdown while doing so.”

 Balancing Work and Travel

 Finding a quality work environment is my first challenge whenever I arrive in a new destination.
 It quickly becomes a game of trying out various coffee shops, restaurants, and guesthouses until I find a place that has good wifi, a few places to plug in, seating that won’t kill my back, and (if I’m lucky) decent coffee.

 It’s even more dire for Frankie Bird, who traveled long-term with her entrepreneur boyfriend before settling in Amsterdam.
 “Because my boyfriend’s business is all online we always have to be connected to an internet connection in case his servers have issues or there are urgent problems…when I have deadlines they take precedence over sightseeing, sun-downers and everything else.”

 (A note: If your biggest priority is quality internet, head to Hong Kong, South Korea, or Japan.
 Alternatively, consider Eastern Europe – Romania’s incredibly fast internet speed has been a long-kept secret.)